 - For most our portfolio companies, marketing is focused on new logo lead gen. Using first touch attribution makes the early warning signs work more effectively.

-My final caveat: These KPIs were designed for a traditional funnel.
-For companies implementing ABM, the KPIs will be slightly different—more on that in the future.
+One final caveat: These KPIs were designed for a traditional funnel.
+For companies implementing ABM, the KPIs will be different.